Join the Community

 by Jane Patrick

-Stick shuttles are usually the first shuttles a weaver uses.
-They are inexpensive, easy to manage, and don’t require any winding equipment.
 I recommend a shuttle roughly as long as your weaving width, so you can easily place it into the shed and grab it on the other side.
 If the shuttle is much longer, you have to draw it out of the shed much further.
 If the shuttle is shorter than your weaving width, you have to dive into the shed to remove it, which gets tedious after a few rows.

-Boat shuttles.
 For shaft loom weavers, boat shuttles are the most popular style because they’re faster than stick shuttles.
 They require bobbins and some sort of bobbin winder.
 You might remember as a new weaver when you “graduated” to a boat shuttle and felt the thrill of the rhythmic throw, catch, throw, catch action.
-Usually weavers like a longer, heavier shuttle for wider warps, and shorter, lighter-weight shuttles for narrow weavings.
-Choose among Schacht’s many boat shuttle options—we’re sure to have one that suits your hands and your preferences.

 Schacht boat shuttles come in 4 lengths (9″, 11″, 13″, 15″).
 The 11″ boat shuttle comes with an open or closed bottom, in slim or regular sizes.
 All other lengths come in regular sizes with open bottoms.
 Our double-bobbin boat shuttle is available in slim and regular sizes with open bottoms.